 Striving to reduce the amount of physical, psychological, social and economic harm that the outbreak might cause to individuals and communities.

-Recognising people’s human rights when making decisions that will affect individuals in your home, for example their right to liberty, right to respect for private and family life) and the right to freedom of religion.
-The last point is particularly relevant following the amendments to the Health Protection (Coronavirus Restrictions) (No. 2) (Wales) Regulations 2020 enabling places of worship to reopen for public services.
+Recognising people’s human rights when making decisions that will affect people in your home, for example their right to liberty, right to respect for private and family life and the right to freedom of religion.

 Being responsive, able, and willing to adapt when faced with changed or new circumstances.
-It is vital that this principle is applied to the social care workforce and wider sector, to facilitate agile and collaborative working.
+It is vital that this principle is applied to the care home workforce, to facilitate agile and collaborative working.